sxlijin/sxlijin.github.io/resume.md

 * Ran OKR planning and set a vision for the team, while simultaneously transitioning the team through 4 managers over 6 months
 * Ramped up every new hire/transfer: two new grad ICs, three senior ICs, and three managers
 * Participated in org-level reviews of design docs and postmortems for Cloud EngProd and Databases
-* Set up automated release proctoring, allowing us to stop manually proctoring releases
+* Set up automated release proctoring, allowing us to stop manually proctoring releases, by driving consensus on signal criteria
-* Modernized release tooling for a legacy environment spanning 5+ teams (GAE nightly), enabling Firestore to retain multiple pre-production release environments
+* Modernized release tooling for a stack spanning 5+ teams (GAE nightly), enabling us to retain multiple release environments
 * Designed and implemented tooling to run a hermetic instance of Firestore (microservices spanning 5+ teams)
 * Proposed and implemented a standardized onboarding curriculum for new Firestore engineers ("breadth talks")